SedeeqAlkhazraji/Exploring-Data-Science/README.md

 Pie chart of Question How usefull is Kaggle as learning platform
 ````
+#Pie chart of Question How usefull is Kaggle as learning platform
 hchart(df$LearningPlatformUsefulnessKaggle, "pie")  %>%
   hc_exporting(enabled = TRUE) %>%
   hc_title(text="Pie chart of Question How usefull is Kaggle as learning platform",align="center") %>%